jpuritz/EecSeq/Protocol.md

 ## Probe Synthesis

 Review quantifications for probes.
-We would like around 1000-2000 ng of probes per capture.
+Ideally, there should be about 500 ng of probes per capture.
 If not enough of probes is obtained, the PCR product can be re-amplified.

 ### Remove adapters from cDNA